Jonathan0137/Pawsup/doc/sprint1/sprint1.md

 - Set up section where users can search for providers by location and date - Jonathan
 - Set up feature list - Ivan
 - Set up featured services/products - Frank

+# Spike
+Both the front-end and back-end teams encountered spikes throughout this sprint.
+Members of the frontend team had to learn React as well as Bootstrap.
+Members of the backend team had to familiarize themselves with the MVC structure and Node modules such as Express and Passport.

+# Unfinished Work
+NODE-34 is unfinished because the assignee has assignments due in other courses and took a long time to learn the necessities to get started.
+Thus, having finished NODE-32 and NODE-33 there was no extra time left for the assignee.